TheMastro-11/Tezos-Contracts/README.md

-## PROGRAMMING LANGUAGES
+## PROGRAMMING LANGUAGES COMPARISON

+*-For a detailed analysis, see the comparisons in the different use cases.-*

 [Archetype](https://archetype-lang.org/), [Ligo](https://tezos.com/developers/ligo/) and [SmartPy](https://smartpy.io/) are a programming languages and toolkit for writing and deploying smart contracts on Tezos blockchain

-### COMPARISON
-For a detailed analysis, see the comparisons in the different use cases.

 Some in common key features of these languages include:
 * Support for testing and debugging, including a built-in test framework and integration with popular testing tools.